andrew40404/mongodb/README.md

 **Enabling SSL/TLS**

 This container supports enabling SSL/TLS between nodes in the cluster, as well as between mongo clients and nodes, by setting the MONGODB_EXTRA_FLAGS and MONGODB_CLIENT_EXTRA_FLAGS environment variables, together with the correct MONGODB_ADVERTISED_HOSTNAME.
-To enable full TLS encryption set tls.enabled to true
+To enable full TLS encryption set tls.enabled to true.

 **Using your own CA**

-To use your own CA set tls.caCert and tls.caKey with appropriate base64 encoded data.
+To use your own CA, set tls.caCert and tls.caKey with appropriate base64 encoded data.
 The secrets-ca.yaml will utilise this data to create secret.

 **Accessing the cluster**

-To access the cluster you will need to enable the initContainer which generates the MongoDB server/client pem needed to access the cluster.
+To access the cluster you will need to enable the initContainer, which generates the MongoDB server/client pem needed to access the cluster.
 Please ensure that you include the $my_hostname section with your actual hostname and the alternative hostnames section should contain the hostnames you want to allow access to the MongoDB replica set.

 **Starting the cluster**